Jo Joyner

 Joanne Mary Joyner (born 24 May 1977) is an English actress.
-She is known for her roles as Tanya Branning in the BBC soap opera EastEnders and Mandy Carter in Channel 4 drama Ackley Bridge.
-Since 2018, she has starred as Luella Shakespeare in the BBC crime drama series Shakespeare & Hathaway: Private Investigators.
+She is known for her roles as Tanya Branning in the BBC One soap opera EastEnders and Mandy Carter in the Channel 4 school drama Ackley Bridge.
+From 2018, she has starred as Luella Shakespeare in the BBC crime drama series Shakespeare & Hathaway: Private Investigators.

-Early life
+Early life and education

-Joyner was born in Harlow, Essex to Anne (née McCormick) and Peter Joyner.
-She has one older brother, David.
-In 1999, she graduated from the Royal Welsh College of Music & Drama in Cardiff with a BA in Acting.
+In 1999, she graduated from the Royal Welsh College of Music & Drama in Cardiff with a BA degree in Acting.